 Fruit yield per hectare (q)

-The maximum fruit yield per hectare (q) was observed under the treatment T7 (50% RDF + 25% Azospirillum + 25% Vermicompost) i.e. 165.53 q/ha, followed by the treatment T3 (75% RDF + 25% Azospirillum) i.e. 143.11 q/ha and followed by the treatment T2 (100% RDF) i.e. 133.93 q/ha and T5 (50% RDF + 50% Vermicompost) i.e. 127.92 q/ha, while the minimum weight of fruit per plot was observed under the treatment T1 (Control) i.e. 80.75 q/ha.
-A significant increase in yield and yield parameters in okra with integrated nutrient application may be due to vigorous vegetative growth and increased chlorophyll content, which together accelerate the photosynthetic rate and thereby increased the supply of carbohydrate to plants.
-The beneficial role of supplemented organic manures and biofertilizers in improving soil physical, chemical and biological role is well known, which in turn helps in better nutrient absorption by plants and resulting higher yield (Prabu et al., 2002).
+The maximum fruit yield per hectare (q) was observed under the treatment T7 (50% RDF + 25% Azospirillum + 25% Vermicompost) i.e. 165.53 q/ha, followed by the treatment T3 (75% RDF + 25% Azospirillum) i.e. 143.11 q/ha and followed by the treatment T2 (100% RDF) i.e. 133.93 q/ha and T5 (50% RDF + 50% Vermicompost) i.e., 127.92 q/ha, while the minimum weight of fruit per plot was observed under the treatment T1 (Control) i.e., 80.75 q/ha.
+A significant increase in yield and yield parameters in okra with integrated nutrient application may be due to vigorous vegetative growth and increased chlorophyll content, which together accelerate the photosynthetic rate and thereby increase the supply of carbohydrate to plants.
+The beneficial role of supplemented organic manures and biofertilizers in improving soil physical, chemical and biological properties is well known, which in turn helps in better nutrient absorption by plants and resulting higher yield (Prabu et al., 2002).

 CONCLUSION